“It is in the anonymous and mundane shadow of the training room, both a refuge and a workshop, where a fighter is forged. »Loïc J.D. Wacquant

 Other nutrients must be present in a boxer’s diet:

 Water is obviously essential, and when I say water, it truly means water.
-Powerade or any other energy drink cannot replace water!
+Powerade or any other energy drink cannot replace plain old water!
+It doesn’t matter if you drink it straight from the tap or you drink bottles of mineral water, keeping your water intake up is absolutely vital.

 You have to start when you wake up and drink a lot before training.
 At least 3 litres of water a day.
-Do not exceed 6 litres in the day.
+Do not exceed 6 litres in the day, however, as this can begin to cause problems for your body.
 Drinking too much water can be dangerous for brain function.

 Look at the glycemic index of the carbohydrates you eat: choose complex carbohydrates that provide low blood sugar levels while maintaining a consistent level of energy.